 Connect with Jonathan Levy, aka The Zero Waste Guy on Instagram.

 And finally—don’t underestimate the power of small actions.
 The Queen of England recently banned straws and plastic bottles from the Royal Estates.
-It cuts down on plastic, but it also takes a stand.
+And now, the EU voted to ban single-use plastic by 2021.
+Actions like these cut down on plastic, but it also takes a stand.
 We need more people saying “No more!”

 Want weekly calls to discuss Environmental Activism?
 So do we!
 Click below to join our email list and receive information about our next set of weekly calls.